Our 2023 Guide to the Twelve Apostles

 It’s believed the Twelve Apostles were originally part of a much larger limestone cliff formation known as the Port Campbell Limestone.
 Over time, the softer parts of the cliff eroded away, leaving behind the distinctive rock stacks that we see today.

 Despite the name, there were never actually twelve apostles.
 In fact, the name was given to the rock formations back in the 1920s as a way to attract tourists to the area.
 At the time, there were only nine stacks visible from the shoreline.
-And today, thanks to erosion, there are eight still standing.
+And today, due to erosion, there are eight still standing.

 While the history of the Twelve Apostles is primarily geological in nature, they have become an important cultural and historical symbol for the people of Australia.
 They’re a testament to the incredible power of nature, and a reminder of the beauty and wonder that can still be found on our planet.